jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 05/20/2024 <!-- lfm -->
+**Last updated:** 05/27/2024 <!-- lfm -->
-1. <!-- lfm -->Future Perfect by Autolux
+1. <!-- lfm -->Frog in Boiling Water by DIIV
-2. <!-- lfm -->Tenshi No Inai Machide by Blurred City Lights
+2. <!-- lfm -->Future Perfect by Autolux
-3. <!-- lfm -->THE DRAIN by Bad Omens
+3. <!-- lfm -->The Singles Collection by Silversun Pickups
-4. <!-- lfm -->Mirror Maru - EP by Cashmere Cat
+4. <!-- lfm -->RAT WARS by HEALTH
-5. <!-- lfm -->You Could Do It Tonight by Couch Slut
+5. <!-- lfm -->The Texas-Jerusalem Crossroads by Lift to Experience